30350n/tht-frames/README.md

 It also uses a different dac than the original, because it isn't available as a DIP package.

+## How to use

+### Quickstart

+To get started quickly, you can just download the gerbers for both pcbs and the compiled software `.hex` file from the [Releases](https://github.com/30350n/tht-frames/releases) section.

+### Hardware

+If you want to export the gerbers yourself or modify them, just clone the repository and open the hardware files with KiCad.

+### Software

+This project requires slightly modified software, because it uses two 2-channel DACs instead of the single 4-channel DAC the original uses.

+If you want to build the software yourself, clone the [mutable-dev-environment](https://github.com/pichenettes/mutable-dev-environment) repository and follow the provided instructions to set it up.
+After that, copy the patch from this repository (`software/tht-frames.patch`) to `mutable-dev-environment/eurorack-modules` and also `cd` to that directory.
+Finally apply the patch via `git apply tht-frames.patch` and build the firmware as usual.

 ## Credits
 - **[Mutable Instruments](https://github.com/pichenettes/eurorack)** provided the original hardware design files and software which this projects builds upon.
 - **[SoundForce - Braids Through-hole](http://sound-force.nl/?page_id=3179)** gave me the idea for this project.